gustavodiasag/clox/README.md

 The main reason for writing another Lox interpreter using a different approach is that walking through an Abstract Syntax Tree is not [memory-efficient](http://gameprogrammingpatterns.com/data-locality.html), since each piece of syntax in the language becomes a heap-stored AST node.
 To avoid that, this implementation focuses on exploring and taking advantage of CPU caching by ways of representing code in memory in a denser and more ordered way.

-# Notes

-Besides the main purpose of the book, which is the actual implementation of the interpreters, a bunch of concepts and theorems regarding computer science as a whole is also presented throughout its content.
-Considering that some of this information, if not all of it, is crucial for one's path becoming a somewhat decent computer scientist, a whole [separate section](NOTES.md) is dedicated to it.

 # Usage

 ## Build